stevob14/passivecash/index.md

 The difference in investment required for expected return is significant.

-Please note, for simplicity, these calculations do not take into account compounding interest.
+Please note, for simplicity, these calculations do not consider compounding interest.
 Compounding interest is essentially interest on interest, or rather, the result of reinvesting the interest earned.
 Interest can be compounded daily, weekly, monthly, quarterly, or annually.
-Here is an updated list of the [best high yield savings accounts](https://www.doctorofcredit.com/high-interest-savings-to-get/).
+Here is an updated list of the [best high-yield savings accounts](https://www.doctorofcredit.com/high-interest-savings-to-get/).

 ### CDs

-CDs or certificate of deposits offer another great way to earn interest on cash for a fixed period of time.
-Contrary to high yield savings accounts as discussed previously, cash is locked until the certificate matures.
+CDs or certificates of deposits offers another great way to earn interest on cash for a fixed period.
+Contrary to high-yield savings accounts, as discussed previously, cash is locked until the certificate matures.

-For example, a 3 month CD with a fixed rate of 3% APY will have a term length of 3 months and upon maturity, you can withdrawl your cash penalty free.
+For example, a 3-month CD with a fixed rate of 3% APY will have a term length of 3 months, and upon maturity, you can withdraw your cash penalty-free.

 There are two types of CDs, callable and non-callable.
-A callable CD can be redeemed by the issuer prior to the mature date whereas a non-callable CD can not.
-So lets say you expect falling interest rates in the near future causing banks to drop their rates.
-It may be wise to purchase a non-callable CD that will guarantee you with a fixed rate APY that will be higher than newly issued CDs.
+A callable CD can be redeemed by the issuer before the mature date, whereas a non-callable CD can not.
+So let's say you expect falling interest rates in the near future, causing banks to drop their rates.
+It may be wise to purchase a non-callable CD that guarantees you a fixed rate APY that will be higher than newly issued CDs.

 CDs can be purchased through banks, credit unions, and brokerage firms.
-Bank CDs interest rates are compounded while brokerage CDs are not.
+Bank CD's interest rates are compounded, while brokerage CDs are not.
 In my opinion, it's best to purchase CDs through brokerage firms due to the greater flexibily they provide.
-If you should encounter an emergency, you can access your cash by selling the CD on the market without paying an early withdrawl fee.
-However, the value of the CD is subject to change dependent on interest rates if you were to sell before the certificate matures.
+If you should encounter an emergency, you can access your cash by selling the CD on the market without paying an early withdraw fee.
+However, the value of the CD is subject to change dependending on interest rates if you sell before the certificate matures.

 People generally purchase CDs as a safer investment than stocks.
 They provide a guaranteed return on investment at the expense of growth that stocks may provide.
 It's important to note that CDs are FDIC insured up to $250,000.

 ### Annuities

 An annuity is an insurance contract that can be purchased from a financial institution.
 Investments can be made in one large payment or period payments.
-You can expect to receive a guaranteed cash flow for a fixed period or for the rest of your life dependent on the structure of the annuity.
+You can expect to receive a guaranteed cash flow for a fixed period or the rest of your life, dependent on the structure of the annuity.

 There are two types of annuities, immediate and deferred.

-Lets say for example that you were to win the lottery and wanted to create an immediate cash flow.
+Let's say that you were to win the lottery and wanted to create an immediate cash flow.
 Purchasing an immediate annuity would be appropriate in this case.
-Deferred annuities are best purchased when you predict you may need cash flow in the future such as in retirement.
-Perhaps social security won't be enough and you suspect you may need additional cash flow.
+Deferred annuities are best purchased when you predict you may need future cash flow such as retirement.
+Perhaps social security won't be enough, and you suspect you may need additional cash flow.

 Annuities can be structured as either fixed or variable.
-Fixed being more stable providing regular periodic payments while variable being less stable providing payments that are dependent on the performance of the annuitie's investments.
+Fixed, being more stable, provides regular periodic payments, while variable is less stable, depending on the performance of the annuity's investments.

 **Important to note that annuities are illiquid and subject to withdrawal penalties.**